-They are not going to be listed on this site.
-The focus on this site will be ‘Hollywood’ and studio movie and TV releases.
+Very few are going to be listed on this site.
+The main focus will be ‘Hollywood’ studio movie and TV releases.
 If you are interested in them; clicking on the movies below will take you to their Amazon purchase page.

 Russell Kercheval (and this site) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to www.amazon.com.

 This site is a member of the Apple iTunes Store affiliate program.
 The Apple logo, iPhone, iPod touch, and iTunes are trademarks of Apple Inc., registered in the U.S. and other countries.

 This site is run ad-free and your support from any purchase from a link on this site keeps it alive.
 Thanks!